-\subsubsection{Same Channel Attention}
+\subsubsection{Same channel attention}

-The block modifies the depth-wise separable convolution (DWSConv) with the same channel attention (SCAttn) technique and results in a new block structure called SCADW block (i.e., green blocks in Fig. \ref{fig:archi}).
-Google researchers replaced a DWSConv block with a standard convolution block to reduce the model size \citep{sandler2018mobilenetv2}.
-Squeeze and excitation attention (SEAttn) blocks were proposed to enhance the expressive power of the learned features after depth-wise convolution in the MobileNetV3 block \citep{howard2019searching}.
-However, the point-wise convolution already extracts the channel-wise information, which suggests that the excitation of SEAttn is likely a redundant operation.
-Therefore, the SCAttn is introduced in this study after depth-wise convolution by global average pooling while maintaining the same number of learnable parameters as the DWSConv block.
+The block modifies the DWSConv with the SCAttn technique and results in a new block structure called SCADW block (i.e., green blocks in Fig. \ref{fig:archi}).
+Squeeze and excitation attention (SEAttn) blocks were proposed to enhance the expressive power of the learned features after depthwise convolution in the MobileNetV3 block \citep{howard2019searching}.
+However, the pointwise convolution already extracts the channel-wise information, which suggests that the excitation of SEAttn is likely a redundant operation.
+Therefore, the SCAttn is introduced after depthwise convolution by global average pooling while maintaining the same number of learnable parameters as the DWSConv block.
 The SCAttn block is illustrated in Fig. \ref{fig:scattn}.